symbol/symbol-docs/source/guides/multisig/adding-a-new-signer-to-a-multisig-account.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Wrap the **MultisigAccountModificationTransaction** in an :ref:`AggregateBondedTransaction <aggregate-transaction>`.
-Sign it with a cosingatory of the original multisig account.
+3. Wrap the **MultisigAccountModificationTransaction** in an :ref:`aggregate-transaction`.
+Sign it with a cosignatory of the original multisig account.

 .. example-code::